Frankiwy/SaRAIA/README.md

-# SaRAIA
+# SaRAIA - repository

-Satellite Retrieval for Ash and Ice Aggregation (SaRAIA) - repository. \n The repository stores the data useful to replicate the results shown in “Ash and ice aggregation in satellite retrieval: the 15 January 2022 Hunga Tonga-Hunga Ha’apai hydromagmatic eruption”.
+Satellite Retrieval for Ash and Ice Aggregation (SaRAIA) - repository. <br />
+The repository stores the data useful to replicate the results shown in “Ash and ice aggregation in satellite retrieval: the 15 January 2022 Hunga Tonga-Hunga Ha’apai hydromagmatic eruption”.

 The 3 subfolders store: